 Riverdale Pony Stories – a girl rescues a pony, the book series share the fight to keep the horse and their adventures

 Alternatively, if their reading level is suitable, why not try them on some adult books rather than children’s ones.
 We might try James Herriot, The Yorkshire Vet, and the Yorkshire Shepherdess next.
 N got on well with an Andy Murray biography, so it might be that he prefers non fiction.
+For faming themed, also try Youtube farmer Tom Pemberton’s Make Hay While the Sun Shines which is much more suitable than my son reading Jeremy Clarkson’s farming books!
 There’s plenty of these type of farming or vet books around, and sometimes it helps when they’re real people they might have seen on television.

 The other option of course is trying them on farming or wildlife magazines.
 But I find that trying to persuade mine to actually read articles and not just look at the cost of all the tractors he wants to buy, doesn’t work.
 Except the Rawburn Semen Catalogue.
 N discovered that and was found reading all about the cost of AI and how much one of our former bulls was worth.
 Maybe not one for younger children, but educational if they’re in a farming family!